What Is Coronavirus — and How Worried Should You Be?

 Actions to prevent the spread of viruses include:

 If you think you may have been infected with the coronavirus, call your healthcare provider.
-They will ask about your symptoms and recent travel, and recommend what next steps you should take.
+They will ask about your symptoms and recommend what next steps you should take.